TCPA Compliance Checklist & Guide for Business Messaging

 TCPA Consent Exceptions

-Tax exempt Nonprofits are non-commercial.
+Tax-exempt Nonprofits are non-commercial.
 They don’t sell goods or services.
-As long as their communications with contacts remains non-commercial, they can operate under the assumption of express consent to call and text contacts.
+As long as their communications with contacts remain non-commercial, they can operate under the assumption of express consent to call and text contacts.

 Health care messages sent on behalf of someone covered under a healthcare plan as defined by the HIPAA Privacy Rules are exempt from normal TCPA consent standards.